How to calculate the pH of very weak acids and bases

 since the total positive charge present must be exactly balanced by the total negative charge present.

 Now that we have four equations in four unknowns, we can solve them simultaneously to find our concentrations at equilibrium.
-If we do the algebra to eliminate all the variables other than
+If we do the algebra to eliminate all the variables other than $ [H^+] $, we will end up with a cubic polynomial:

-Cubic equations are tough to solve algebraically.
+What we have derived is a simplified form of what is sometimes called the Charlot equation.
+As a cubic equation, it is tough to solve algebraically.
 We can solve it numerically instead to get three possible roots:

 (all units in molar).
-As before, we take the positive solution of
+As before, we take the positive solution of $ [H^+] = 1.00199 \times 10^{-7} \ M $.

 Solving systems of nonlinear equations like that is a bit time consuming, and since we resorted to using a numerical solver, we could have just used one from the beginning.
 Using WolframAlpha to solve our system of four equations, and ignoring extraneous solutions, we find the appropriate solution to the system is: